-Children will brush their teeth daily.
-The classrooms each have toothbrushing scheduled and a part of the daily routine.
+Children will brush their teeth daily after lunch.
 Hiersteiner provides a new toothbrush each semester for each child.
 Toddlers will brush their teeth with water only (no toothpaste) and adult help.
 Children ages 2.5 years and older will brush their teeth with a fluoride-free toothpaste, also provided by Hiersteiner (NAEYC 5A.23).